 Betty’s gross wages for that pay period are $1,440.
 To calculate her total gross pay, you will need to add her other sources of income too.

-If your employee works overtime, multiply their overtime hours by their overtime rate, which is 1.5 times their regular hourly wage.
+If your hourly workers clock overtime, multiply their overtime hours by their overtime pay rate, which is 1.5 times their regular hourly wage.
 Then, add the overtime wages to their regular wages.

 For example, one week, Betty covers an extra shift and works eight hours of overtime, for a total of 48 hours worked.
 Betty will be paid her regular hourly rate of $18 for the first 40 hours, and then her overtime rate of $27 for the 8 hours of overtime.